German Shepherd: Use

-German Shepherds are a popular selection for use as working dogs.
+The German Shepherd is commonly kept as a companion dog, and according to the Fédération Cynologique Internationale is among the most frequently registered breeds world-wide.

+It is much used as a working dog.
 They are known for being easy to train and good for performing tasks and following instructions.
 They are especially well known for their police work, being used for tracking criminals, patrolling troubled areas and detecting and holding suspects.
 Additionally, thousands of German Shepherds have been used by the military.
 These military working dogs (MWD) are usually trained for scout duty, and they are used to warn soldiers of the presence of enemies or of booby traps or other hazards.
 German Shepherds have also been trained by military groups to parachute from aircraft or as anti-tank weapons.
 They were used in World War II as messenger dogs, rescue dogs and personal guard dogs.

-The German Shepherd is one of the most widely used breeds in a wide variety of scent-work roles.
+It is used in a wide variety of scent-work roles.
 These include search and rescue, cadaver searching, narcotics detection, explosives detection, accelerant detection and mine detection, among others.
 They are suited for these lines of work because of their keen sense of smell and their ability to work regardless of distractions.

 At one time the German Shepherd was the breed chosen almost exclusively to be used as a guide dog for the visually impaired.
 When formal guide dog training began in Switzerland in the 1920s under the leadership of Dorothy Eustis, all of the dogs trained were German Shepherd females.
 An experiment in temperament testing of a group of Labrador Retrievers and German Shepherds showed that the Retrievers scored higher on average in emotional stability, ability to recover promptly from frightening situations, cooperative behaviour and friendliness; while the German Shepherds were superior in aggression and defensive behaviour.
 These results suggested that Labrador Retrievers were more suited to guide dog work while German Shepherds were more suited to police work.

 Currently, Labradors and Golden Retrievers are more widely used for this work, although there are still German Shepherds being trained.
 In 2013, about 15% of the dogs trained by Guide Dogs of America were German Shepherds, while the remainder were Labrador Retrievers and Golden Retrievers.
 The Guide Dogs for the Blind Association in the United Kingdom trains some German Shepherds, while the comparable organisation in the US only trains Labrador Retrievers, Golden Retrievers and crosses between these breeds.

 German Shepherds are still used for herding and tending sheep grazing in meadows next to gardens and crop fields.
 They are expected to patrol the boundaries to keep sheep from trespassing and damaging the crops.
 In Germany and other places, these skills are tested in utility dog trials also known as Herdengebrauchshund (HGH) herding utility dog trials.

 One Mexican German Shepherd, Zuyaqui, was dissected and his body put on display at the Sedena's "Narco Museum" in Mexico.
 He is regarded to be the dog who has captured the most drugs in Mexican police and military history.